-Passivhaus, developed in Germany in the 1990s, this is a quality assured standard and methodology for low energy building - which can help to create buildings which use around 75% less energy than standard practice for a UK newbuild.
-However, it should be noted that passiv haus is entirely voluntary; though it is gaining a lot of attention in the UK as it is based around the principle of reducing heating demand.
+Passivhaus, developed in Germany in the 1990s, is a quality assured standard and methodology for low energy building - which can help to create buildings that use around 75% less energy than standard practice for a UK newbuild.
+However, it should be noted that passivhaus is entirely voluntary; though it is gaining a lot of attention in the UK as it is based around the principle of reducing heating demand.
 The standards of passive house far exceed those of the current building regulations, and it is so popular because there are many different ways in which to meet the criteria.

 What’s different about Passivhaus?

 This concept began life as a research project, aimed at finding out why so many of the previous attempts at building low-energy housing failed to deliver what they promised.
 The lessons that were learnt from this were then further distilled into a set of guidelines about how to go about getting it right.
 It is very thorough and exacting to build in the passivhaus style, but numerous studies have shown that it works.

 The house must be designed from the ground up as a Passivhaus.
 There is a somewhat complex spreadsheet known as the Passivhaus Planning Package (PHPP), into which you need to feed in all of the relevant construction details, including:

 The window sizes and orientations

 This will then give you a predicted space heating demand which is expressed in kWh/m2/yr.